pandas-dev/pandas/doc/source/visualization.rst

 Box Plots
 ~~~~~~~~~

+.. versionadded:: 0.15.0

 Boxplot can be drawn calling :meth:`Series.plot.box` and :meth:`DataFrame.plot.box`,
 or :meth:`DataFrame.boxplot` to visualize the distribution of values within each column.

-.. versionadded:: 0.17.0

-:meth:`DataFrame.plot.box` and :meth:`Series.plot.box` can now be used to draw boxplot.

-.. versionadded:: 0.15.0

-``plot`` method now supports ``kind='box'`` to draw boxplot.

 For instance, here is a boxplot representing five trials of 10 observations of
 a uniform random variable on [0,1).